jpillora/opts/README.md

 	* `cmdname` - A special type which will assume the name of the selected command

 		Restricted to fields with Go type `string`.

-	* `embedded` - A special type which causes the fields of struct to be used in the current struct.
-Useful if you want to split your command-line options across multiple files.

-		Restricted to fields with Go type `struct`.

 ### Other projects